-On 26 November 1939, means after the attack and conquering, amongst others, Poland, the USSR made a provocation in a small village Mainila near the border with Finland.
+On 26 November 1939, after the attack and conquering, amongst others, of Poland, the USSR made a provocation in a small village Mainila near the border with Finland.
 The Red Army itself fired at its own territory, and then Finnish artillery was proclaimed as the perpetrators, giving the Soviets a pretext to hit the smaller neighbour.
 Finland’s territory was attacked on November 30th, with 450,000 Soviet soldiers, quickly reaching a collection of fortifications on the Karel Peninsula called the Mannerheim Line.
 80,000 Finns defended themselves bravely and cleverly, using masking, knowledge of the terrain, discipline and skillful artillery fire.
 The Finnish commanders were not scared of Stalin’s troops, as Marshal Carl Gustaf Mannerheim said: “There are so many of them, and our country is so small, where will we bury them all?”
 However, they still had almost half a million enemies against them, supported by aviation and tanks.

 The Soviets did not know that the village of Rautjärvi, the home town of Simö Häyhä, a local farmer, hunter, and a reserve corporal, was located near the front.
-The Häyhä, who was a great shooter, immediately set off on the Mannerheim Line and joined a team of several skiers to hunt Russians at the speed and with the ability to mask.
+Häyhä, who was a great shooter, immediately set off on the Mannerheim Line and joined a team of several skiers to hunt Russians with speed and with the ability to mask.
 The invaders were usually an easy target for Finnish shooters because they did not even have winter uniforms (white) and their tanks were painted in dark colours.

 Simö Häyhä went to the forest alone every day to hunt for the Red Army soldiers.
-Equipped with a snow camouflage, armed with Mosin rifle and Suomi KP machine gun designed for close combat, he particularly looked for Soviet commanders, political officers, sappers and artillery gunners whom he tried to eliminate in the first place.
-He was soon baptized as “White Death,” because it was invisible and lethal for the invaders.
+Equipped with a snow camouflage, armed with a Mosin rifle and Suomi KP machine gun designed for close combat, he particularly looked for Soviet commanders, political officers, sappers and artillery gunners whom he tried to eliminate in the first place.
+He was soon baptized as “White Death” because he was invisible and lethal for the invaders.
 The Russians were terrified by him and told each other stories about his skills.

 Equipped with simple (but proven) weapons, Simö Häyhä for over three months, methodically and ruthlessly was killing Finland’s enemies like a death itself, with an average of 5 Red Army soldiers killed a day!